 For more expensive and precious items, like fine jewelry and diamond rings, you could also seek out shops that specialize in those things.
 In order to get the most money from selling off those kinds of items, you may not want to walk into just any pawn shop you see around town.

 A proper diamond buyer, for example, can get you the best return possible on your diamond ring.
 Diamonds are a highly specialized field so consulting with experts is never a bad idea.
 It would be easy to simply pawn off your diamond and get a decent price, but a little time spent with an expert diamond buyer can get you a much higher price on your ring.

 If money is really tight and you need to increase your income to help pay for your new home, consider getting a side hustle.

-Money saving tips for new homeowners also includes increasing your overall budget, and a side hustle is a great way to do that.
+Money saving tips for new homeowners also includes increasing your overall budget, and a side hustle is a great way to do that, consider hiring a local professional for your first try.
 A lot of side hustles are very simple, too, such as driving for a ride-sharing service or pet sitting in your neighborhood.
 And they pay surprisingly well.
 A pet sitter can get upwards of $18 for walking a dog for just 30 minutes.